satheeshpsr47/satheeshpsr47/README.md

 - 👋 Hi, I’m @satheeshpsr47
-- 👀 I’m interested in webdesign
+- 👀 I’m a newbie in webdeveloping
-- 🌱 I’m currently learning HTML/CSS/JAVASCRIPT
+- 🌱 Technically skilled in HTML/CSS/JAVASCRIPT/REACT.JS
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me email.satheeshpsr41@gmail.com